-EU's Juncker says corruption undermining Ukraine's progress
+Corruption undermining Ukraine's progress, EU's Juncker says

 3 Min Read

-KIEV (Reuters) - European Commission chief Jean-Claude Juncker said corruption was undermining all efforts to rebuild Ukraine in line with European Union norms, as President Petro Poroshenko vowed on Thursday to pursue ever-closer integration with the bloc.
+KIEV (Reuters) - Corruption is undermining all efforts to rebuild Ukraine in line with European Union norms, European Commission chief Jean-Claude Juncker said on Thursday, as President Petro Poroshenko vowed to pursue ever-closer integration with the bloc.

 Juncker and European Council President Donald Tusk were in Kiev for a 24-hour summit with Poroshenko following the final ratification of a new trade pact that has angered Russia.

-"What we are asking .. is to increase the fight against corruption, because corruption is undermining all the efforts this great nation is undertaking," Juncker said at a joint briefing.
+"What we are asking ... is to increase the fight against corruption, because corruption is undermining all the efforts this great nation is undertaking," Juncker said at a joint briefing.
+"We remain very concerned."

 The criticism suggests the EU delegation may have taken a tougher-than-expected line in talks forecast to be largely upbeat after the confirmation on Tuesday of an association agreement for closer political and trade ties.

+These conditions include making sure that a landmark reform forcing officials to declare their assets online is properly implemented, and Kiev lifting a ban on wood exports.

+"What we are emphasizing currently is that we have quite limited time," Dombrovskis told reporters.
+"So all the conditions need to be implemented already in October ... because the macrofinancial assistance program ends on Jan.
+4 next year."

-The pro-Western government in Kiev has sought to boost EU relations since the ouster of a Moscow-backed president in 2014, implementing reforms in exchange for billions of dollars in aid and a new visa-free travel deal with the European Union.
+The pro-Western government in Kiev has sought to boost EU relations since the ousting of a Moscow-backed president in 2014, implementing reforms in exchange for billions of dollars in aid and a new visa-free travel deal with the European Union.

 But Ukraine's allies have repeatedly expressed concern that vested interests and corrupt practices remain entrenched, partly due to weak rule of law.

-The European Union and the Ukraine's main financial backer, the International Monetary Fund, have called for the creation of a specialized anti-corruption court, but Juncker said a new solution had been agreed at the summit.
+The European Union and the International Monetary Fund, Ukraine's main financial backer, have called for the creation of a specialized anti-corruption court, but Juncker said a new solution had been agreed at the summit.

 "Today we agreed that if Ukraine establishes ... a special chamber devoted to this issue, that will be enough," he said.

-Mykhailo Zhernakov, a judicial expert at the non-governmental coalition Reanimation Package of Reforms, said the agreement would be a big disappointment to those campaigning for greater accountability in the justice system.
+Mykhailo Zhernakov, a judicial expert at the non-governmental coalition Reanimation Package of Reforms, said the agreement would be a disappointment to those campaigning for greater accountability.

 "There's no way that a chamber in any court will be as independent as a separate court," he told Reuters.
 "It's not going to help."